This notice cancels and replaces Notice 143 (May 2016). Details of any changes to the previous version can be found in paragraph 1.2 of this notice.

-- commercial consignments ie goods you have purchased, of £15 or less are free from Customs Duty and import VAT.
-Note: This does not include alcohol, tobacco products, perfume or toilet waters; these items are excluded from the relief of duty and VAT at import.
-In addition, commercial consignments sent to the UK from the Channel Islands do not benefit from any relief of import VAT
+- commercial consignments, that is, goods you have purchased, of £15 or less are free from Customs Duty and import VAT.
+Note: This doesn’t include alcohol, tobacco products, perfume or toilet waters, these items are excluded from the relief of duty and VAT at import.
+In addition, commercial consignments sent to the UK from the Channel Islands don’t benefit from any relief of import VAT

-- if you are sent a gift with a value of £39 or less, which complies with the rules shown in paragraph 2.4, it will be free from Customs Duty and import VAT.
-Gifts of alcohol, tobacco, perfumes and toilet waters are subject to the limits shown in paragraph 2.5, while gifts of perfumes and toilet waters are subject to the limits in paragraph 2.6
+- if you’re sent a gift with a value of £39 or less, which complies with the rules shown in paragraph 2.4, it will be free from Customs Duty and import VAT (gifts of alcohol, tobacco, perfumes and toilet waters are subject to the limits shown in paragraph 2.5, while gifts of perfumes and toilet waters are subject to the limits in paragraph 2.6)

 |Goods Value*||Customs Charges applicable|